aflr/42-Cursus/libft/README.md

 	int		last_char;
 	int		len;

+	// This function gives me the indexes of the first
-	calculate_valid_range(&first_char, &last_char, s1, set);
+	// and last characters that must not be removed calculate_valid_range(&first_char, &last_char, s1, set);
-	if (first_char == -1)
+	// If all characters in 's1' must be removed, return empty string if (first_char == -1)
 		return (ft_strdup(""));
 	len = last_char - first_char + 1;
+	// Malloc the necessary length + 1 (for \0 character)
 	res = malloc(sizeof(char) * (len + 1));
 	if (res == NULL)
 		return (NULL);
 	i = 0;
+	// Copy from 's1' into 'res'.
+Use 'first_char' as an offset,
-	while (i < len)
+	// to skip the removed chars at the beginning of 's1' while (i < len)
 	{
 		res[i] = s1[first_char + i];